1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/argocd.md

   using Argo Workflows on Kubernetes.
 - Run CI/CD pipelines natively on Kubernetes without configuring complex software development products.

+### The `Workflow`

+The Workflow is the most important resource in Argo and serves two important functions:

+It defines the workflow to be executed.
+It stores the state of the workflow.
+Because of these dual responsibilities, a Workflow should be treated as a "live" object.
+It is not only a static definition, but is also an "instance" of said definition.
+(If it isn't clear what this means, it will be explained below).

 ### Hello World

 Below, we run a container on a Kubernetes cluster using an Argo workflow template.